burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In C++23 the GC has been completely removed from the language.

-### 10. Fixed or Extended Width FP types
+### 8. Fixed or Extended Width Float Point Types

+While single and double-precision floating point numbers are by far the most commonly used, they are not the only format in 2024.

+Computer hardware capable of processing 16-bit floating-point data is becoming more widely available.
+The C++23 added the possibility to support some alternative floating point formats.

-The C++23 introduces the following extended floating-point types from IEEE 754: fp16, fp32, fp64, fp128.
-In addition, it introduces bf16 the format developed by Google Brain.
-Support for these is optional, and in fact, not all compilers provide these types.
+Specifically, the C++23 introduces the following extended floating-point types from IEEE 754: `fp16`, `fp32`, `fp64`, `fp128`.
+In addition, it introduces `bf16` the format developed by Google Brain.

+Support for all these formats is optional, and in fact, not all compilers provide these types.

 ```cpp
 #include <stdfloat>